anthonylangsworth/OrderBot/doc/Security.md

 This discord bot requires `Send Messages` permission to the channel.
 Set the audit channel using [/bgs-order-bot audit-channel set](CommandReference.md#bgs-order-bot-audit-channel-set).
 The audit channel should be:
 1. Read-only my non-admin users.
 That is, they should not have `Send Messages` or `Manage Messages` access to this channel to prevent accidental or deliberate deletion of audit messages.
 2. Only visible to members of the `Officers` role and discord administrationrs.
-That is, only those roles should have `View Channel` permission.
+You may also want to make it visible to `Members` if they want to see changes in tactics.
+"Visible" means  those roles should only have `View Channel` and `Read Message History` permissions.
 Adding emotes and other things are unecessary.

 ## Reference